BretFisher/jekyll-serve/README.md

 1. `webrick` errors during startup.

-    * As of April 2021, this image uses Ruby 3.0, and Jekyll sites need to add `webrick` to their Gemfile.
-Ruby 3.0 removed this bundled gems so you'll need to add them manuall if you use them: `sdbm`, `webrick`, `net-telnet`, `xmlrpc`.
+    * As of April 2021, this image uses Ruby 3.0, and Jekyll is still on 4.2 (released 12/2020).
+Jekyll 4.2 doesn't have `webrick` listed as a dependency, so we'll have to manually add it to Gemfile for now.
+Ruby 3.0 removed this bundled gems so you'll need to add them manually if you use them: `sdbm`, `webrick`, `net-telnet`, `xmlrpc`.
+Hopefully Jekyll 4.3 will have `webrick` listed as a Jekyll dependency (it is fixed in Jekyll master branch) so manually updating Gemfiles won't be needed.

 ## Q&A